YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    YDB>

 Now, simulate an unplanned outage of Paris by clicking on the “X” of the virtual machine console window, kill -9 of the process on the host, or otherwise powering down the virtual machine.
 Make Melbourne the new originating instance and Santiago its replicating instance.
-(In a controlled switchover / planned outage, bringing down the originating primary first helps to ensure that you do not have two concurrently operating originating primary instances.)
+(In a controlled switchover/planned outage, bringing down the originating primary first helps to ensure that you do not have two concurrently operating originating primary instances.)

 Bring down Melbourne as a replicating instance and bring it up as the originating instance.
 Notice that you can bring up the Source Server process to replicate to Paris – it will make the connection when Paris comes up.